Quick and easy smashed chickpea tacos!

 Dry the chickpeas thoroughly before cooking.
 Use a tea towel or paper towel to remove as much excess water as possible to help ensure you get a nice crispy texture on the chickpeas.

 Season the chickpeas generously with spices.
-Coat the chickpeas with your favourite taco seasoning, I recommend a blend of chili powder, paprika, garlic powder, onion powder, dried oregano and salt.
+Coat the chickpeas with your favorite taco seasoning, I recommend a blend of chili powder, paprika, garlic powder, onion powder, dried oregano, and salt.